daemonbsd56/nyx/README.md

 		./chroot /mnt/lfs

 * Make system bootable, install kernel.
+You can get the kernel at kernel.org or use the one that fetched earlier by `fetch-sources` script. (its recommended to placed kernel sources in /usr/src directory)

 		# tar -xvf linux-<version>.tar.xz -C /usr/src
 		# cd /usr/src/linux-<version>